 James C. Ho is a partner in the Dallas office of Gibson, Dunn & Crutcher, specializing in appellate litigation.
 He has over a decade of government experience, most recently as Solicitor General of Texas and as Chief Counsel to U.S. Senator John Cornyn.

-Mr. Ho has briefed, argued, and won cases at every level of the federal and Texas judiciary.
+Mr. Ho has argued and won cases at every level of the federal and Texas judiciary.
+As lead appellate counsel, he has won multiple cases before the U.S. Supreme Court, the Texas Supreme Court, and federal and Texas courts of appeals.
 His amicus briefs have been cited by the U.S. Supreme Court, the Texas Supreme Court, and U.S. Courts of Appeals.
-He has testified on business and constitutional issues before Congress and the Texas Legislature.
+As a trial advocate, he has successfully litigated preliminary injunction, dismissal, class action, and summary judgment motions, and overturned multi-million dollar jury verdicts in post-trial proceedings.
+In addition, he has testified on business and constitutional issues before Congress and the Texas Legislature.
 He also counsels clients on legal issues arising out of pending legislation, government investigations, and regulatory proceedings.

 Mr. Ho is routinely ranked among leading appellate litigators.
 Benchmark called him “one of the most skilled appellate advocates in the country.”
 Chambers named him one of the best appellate lawyers in Texas, describing him as “very compelling and persuasive at oral argument,” and noting his “three victories at the U.S. Supreme Court.”
 Law360 named him one of the nation’s top rising appellate lawyers, citing his “impressive string of victories before state and federal appeals courts.”
 The Legal 500 ranked him among top appellate lawyers nationwide, highlighting his success handling “complex appeals in the energy industry.”
 The National Law Journal named him one of the nation’s top rising minority lawyers, and placed him among the “upper echelons of Supreme Court practice.”
 Texas Lawyer named him one of 25 “Extraordinary Minorities in Texas Law,” noting his success challenging government regulations in federal and state courts.
 Texas Tribune called him one of the “big guns” of the Texas bar.
 He has also been named as a leading appellate lawyer by The Best Lawyers in America, Texas Super Lawyers, and D Magazine.